 11. Amory, Y. & Schram, V. SPP I 3: un certificat médical?
 Paper presented at the Greek Papyrology Seminar (Paris, January 31, 2019).

 12. Amory, Y. Sous le calame d’un scribe digraphe en Égypte byzantine: un dossier épistolaire grec et copte dans les archives de Dioscore d’Aphrodité.
 Paper presented at the Ecritures en contact: pratiques et interférences conference (Paris, February 28-March 2, 2019).

 13. Amory, Y., Marthot-Santaniello, I., & Stoyanova S. Digital methods in ancient palaeography.
 Session 9 of the Sunoikisis Digital Classics Cours, Spring 2019 (March 7, 2019).

 14. De Mol, G. The hypercorrect use of iota adscript in Greek documentary sources: a historical-sociolinguistic approach.
-Paper to be presented at the U4 Winter School 2019 on Greco-Roman Antiquity: Challenge and Response in the Ancient World (Rome, March 14, 2019).
+Paper presented at the U4 Winter School 2019 on Greco-Roman Antiquity: Challenge and Response in the Ancient World (Rome, March 14, 2019).

 16. Apostolakou, A. Multilingualism in Graeco-Roman and Late Antique Egypt: Documented Cases of Linguistic Interference.
-Paper to be presented at the U4 Winter School 2019 on Greco-Roman Antiquity: Challenge and Response in the Ancient World (Rome, March 15, 2019).
+Paper presented at the U4 Winter School 2019 on Greco-Roman Antiquity: Challenge and Response in the Ancient World (Rome, March 15, 2019).

 17. De Mol, G. Hypercorrection in Greek documentary sources: a historical-sociolinguistic approach.
 Paper presented at the PhD/ReMA Day (Ravenstein, March 29, 2019).